ssvk-in/viveka/PROJECT_STATUS.md

 4. **No Rushing:** Resist urge to build everything at once
 5. **Document Progress:** Update status document with each step
 6. **Professional Consistency:** Maintain consistent design and experience throughout
+7. **Only Show What Works:** If something doesn't work, don't display it on screen
+8. **No Meaningless Content:** Every element on screen should serve a purpose

 #### Design & Consistency Standards:
 - **Visual Consistency:** Unified color scheme, typography, and spacing across all pages